History of The Bill: 1988–1998: Half-hour episodes

 In 1991, the Rover SD1 Area Car used in the title sequence was replaced by the new Ford Sierra, however the design remained the same; a siren splitting up scenes of various characters from the programme.
 In 1993, the continued success of the programme led to ITV changing from two 30-minute episodes a week to three.
+However, the year came with some cast upheaval as Nula Conwell (WDC Viv Martella), Tony Scannell (DS Ted Roach) and Chris Ellison (DI Frank Burnside) all exited the series, having been with the show since its first regular episode in 1984.
+Burnside, who had been a sporadic character between ‘84 and ’88, would later return in a recurring role in 1998 for two years.
+Roach was dismissed from his post on screen but returned for a cameo in 2000, while Martella was killed off, becoming the first CID and female character to make a fatal exit.
 In 1994, the show celebrated its 10th anniversary in October.
 The special anniversary episodes that week followed Detective Inspector Sally Johnson in court charged with manslaughter after a drug user had died during a police raid.
 In July that year, series creator and writer Geoff McQueen, died at the age of 46.

 During 1997, The Bill underwent a series of changes.
 At the end of 1996, the Ford Sierra Area Car in the opening title sequence was replaced with the programme's new Vaxhuall Vectra (despite the Vectra not appearing in any scenes until the summer).
 This led to the first "night" title sequence being introduced in January 1997, used for episodes set during night shifts, with character images changed from the regular "daytime" clips.
 Later in the year The Bill's ratings were challenged by BBC One who introduced a number of docusoaps such as Driving School.
-Michael Chapman resigned from his role of executive producer after eight years, being succeeded by Richard Handford, with Chapman's last episode as EP airing on December 31, 1997 - titled "Things That Go Bump in the Night".
+Michael Chapman resigned from his role of executive producer after eight years, being succeeded by Richard Handford, with Chapman's last episode as EP airing on 31 December 1997 - titled "Things That Go Bump in the Night".